Dog showing signs of stress and anxiety

 • Melatonin: Helpful for noise phobias and nighttime anxiety

-Pressure wraps work on some dogs by applying constant gentle pressure, similar to swaddling.
+Pressure wraps apply constant gentle pressure, similar to swaddling.
 About 80% of owners report some improvement, particularly for noise-related anxiety.

-For severe anxiety, veterinarians can prescribe medications including fluoxetine, clomipramine, or situational medications like trazodone.
-These are not a substitute for behavioral work but can make training possible when anxiety is extreme.
+For severe anxiety, vets can prescribe fluoxetine, clomipramine, or situational medications like trazodone.
+These support behavioral work but don't replace it.

 Frequently Asked Questions